ASA Social Fund for Hidden Peoples

 One person can make a difference in the lives of many.
 And Gloria was one of them.
 She was born with disabilities and was adopted by Victoria Nalongo Namusisi when she was six years old.
 Victoria loved Gloria and took care of her special needs.
 She died unexpectedly when she was twelve years old.
 Victoria and her daughter Angel kept Gloria’s spirit alive by founding Noah’s Ark, a school for the disabled.

 5 minutes, 35 seconds

-This is the story about a survivor from the Lord’s Resistance Army (Joseph Kony) civil war in northern Uganda.
-Opio was just a young boy when his mother became ill while living in the IDPS camps and was killed by the rebel soldiers.
-Having no one to take care of him, Victoria Nalongo Namusisi from Bright Kids Uganda, rescued him from the IDPC camp and brought him to her Children’s Home in Entebbe.
+This is the story of Opio, a survivor of the civil war in Northern Uganda, started by Joseph Kovy’s Lord’s Resistance Army.
+Opio was just a young boy when his mother became ill while living in the IDPS camps.
+She was eventually killed by the rebel soldiers.
+Having no one to take care of him, Victoria Nalongo Namusisi of Bright Kids Uganda rescued him from the IDPC camp and brought him to her Children’s Home in Entebbe.
 This changed his life.
-Now in his early 20’s, Opio has a diploma in hotel management and catering and has dreams of owning his own hotel.
+Now in his early 20s, Opio has a diploma in hotel management and catering and has dreams of owning his own hotel.